JiawangBian/SC-SfMLearner-Release/README.md

   1. A geometry consistency loss, which makes the predicted depths to be globally scale consistent.
   2. A self-discovered mask, which detects moving objects and occlusions effectively and efficiently.
   3. The scale-consistent predictions allow for doing Monocular Visual Odometry on long videos.
+  4. An integration to Visual SLAM systems.

  ## If you find our work useful in your research please consider citing our paper:

-    @inproceedings{bian2019depth,
+    @article{bian2021sc,
-      title={Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video}, author={Bian, Jia-Wang and Li, Zhichao and Wang, Naiyan and Zhan, Huangying and Shen, Chunhua and Cheng, Ming-Ming and Reid, Ian}, booktitle= {Thirty-third Conference on Neural Information Processing Systems (NeurIPS)}, year={2019}
+      title={Unsupervised Scale-consistent Depth Learning from Video},
+      author={Bian, Jia-Wang and Zhan, Huangying and Wang, Naiyan and Li, Zhichao and Zhang, Le and Shen, Chunhua and Cheng, Ming-Ming and Reid, Ian}, journal= {International Journal of Computer Vision (IJCV)}, year={2021}
     }